vienneraphael/cookiecutter-uv/docs/features/cicd.md

 files to set-up the environment, run the tests, and check the code formatting.

-Additionally, all workflows check for compatibility with multiple Python versions if `tox` is set to `"y"`.

 # How to trigger a release?

 To trigger a new release, navigate to your repository on GitHub, click `Releases` on the right, and then select `Draft